top of page

 Our Overall Goals

-• Our Specific Goals: We want everyone to hike weekly for fun at least one hour.
-We hope that many aim for health and well-being by adding 10-30 minutes of walking daily either via natural trails, active transportation, or other activities
+Our Specific Goals: We want everyone to hike weekly for fun at least one hour.
+We hope that many aim for health and well-being by adding 30-60 minutes of walking daily either via natural trails, active transportation, and so on.

 Our Training Options